evolvingstuff/vdw2/content/posts/vitamin-d-deficiency-increases-risk-of-dementia-by-14-x-and-alzheimers-by-15-x-meta-analysis.md

 │   │   ├── TextNode
 │   │   │   full_match: `Dementia is associated with low vitamin D - many studies`
 │   │   │   inner_content: `Dementia is associated with low vitamin D - many studies`├── TextNode
-│   full_match: `\nWhich as of March 2024 contained\n                Vitamin D reduced Dementia in VA by 40% - Dr. Campbell March 2023\n                57+ Vitamin D pages containing &quot;Dementia&quot; in title\n                VitaminDWiki - Overview Alzheimer&#39;s-Cognition and Vitamin D\n                Dementia 1.8X more likely if low Vitamin D - April 2022\n                Vitamin D deficiency as a risk factor for dementia: a systematic review and meta-analysis - 2017\n                Quality assessment of systematic reviews of vitamin D, cognition and dementia - 2018\n                VITAMIN D AND DEMENTIA - 2016\n                How to Communicate With People Suffering From Dementia - April 2022 - nothing about Vitamin D\n                Dementia is also associated with Magnesium\n                Dementia risk increased 1.5X to 1.9X: depends on type of laxative used - Feb 2023\n                32,000 hits for the search: dementia (latitude OR sunshine)`
+│   full_match: `\nWhich as of March 2024 contained\nVitamin D reduced Dementia in VA by 40% - Dr. Campbell March 2023\n57+ Vitamin D pages containing &quot;Dementia&quot; in title\nVitaminDWiki - Overview Alzheimer&#39;s-Cognition and Vitamin D\nDementia 1.8X more likely if low Vitamin D - April 2022\nVitamin D deficiency as a risk factor for dementia: a systematic review and meta-analysis - 2017\nQuality assessment of systematic reviews of vitamin D, cognition and dementia - 2018\nVITAMIN D AND DEMENTIA - 2016\nHow to Communicate With People Suffering From Dementia - April 2022 - nothing about Vitamin D\nDementia is also associated with Magnesium\nDementia risk increased 1.5X to 1.9X: depends on type of laxative used - Feb 2023\n32,000 hits for the search: dementia (latitude OR sunshine)`
-│   inner_content: `\nWhich as of March 2024 contained\n                Vitamin D reduced Dementia in VA by 40% - Dr. Campbell March 2023\n                57+ Vitamin D pages containing &quot;Dementia&quot; in title\n                VitaminDWiki - Overview Alzheimer&#39;s-Cognition and Vitamin D\n                Dementia 1.8X more likely if low Vitamin D - April 2022\n                Vitamin D deficiency as a risk factor for dementia: a systematic review and meta-analysis - 2017\n                Quality assessment of systematic reviews of vitamin D, cognition and dementia - 2018\n                VITAMIN D AND DEMENTIA - 2016\n                How to Communicate With People Suffering From Dementia - April 2022 - nothing about Vitamin D\n                Dementia is also associated with Magnesium\n                Dementia risk increased 1.5X to 1.9X: depends on type of laxative used - Feb 2023\n                32,000 hits for the search: dementia (latitude OR sunshine)`├── HorizontalRuleNode
+│   inner_content: `\nWhich as of March 2024 contained\nVitamin D reduced Dementia in VA by 40% - Dr. Campbell March 2023\n57+ Vitamin D pages containing &quot;Dementia&quot; in title\nVitaminDWiki - Overview Alzheimer&#39;s-Cognition and Vitamin D\nDementia 1.8X more likely if low Vitamin D - April 2022\nVitamin D deficiency as a risk factor for dementia: a systematic review and meta-analysis - 2017\nQuality assessment of systematic reviews of vitamin D, cognition and dementia - 2018\nVITAMIN D AND DEMENTIA - 2016\nHow to Communicate With People Suffering From Dementia - April 2022 - nothing about Vitamin D\nDementia is also associated with Magnesium\nDementia risk increased 1.5X to 1.9X: depends on type of laxative used - Feb 2023\n32,000 hits for the search: dementia (latitude OR sunshine)`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!Grassrootshealth report and chart on the study March 2024`